General Education Program Student Learning Outcomes (GEPSLOs)

 Every program on CSUSM has Program Student Learning Outcomes (PSLOs) designed to guide programmitc improvement.
-The General Education program aligns with the CSU Chancellor's Executive Order (EO) 1100, and its General Education Program Student Learning Outcomes (GEPSLOs) were developed to provide the program with a tool to guide learning and programmatic improvement.
+CSUSM's General Education program aligns with the CSU Chancellor's Office policy on General Education, and CSUSM's General Education Program Student Learning Outcomes (GEPSLOs) were developed to provide the program with a tool to guide learning and programmatic improvement.
 These outcomes are measured through annual assessment efforts that provide resource to the General Education Committee (GEC), an Academic Senate standing committee, in order to ensure the campus' committment to quality education.
-In addition, the GEPSLOs align with the campus Strategic Plan, Undergraduate Learning Outcomes (ULOs) as well as the AAC&U's LEAP Initiative.
+In addition, the GEPSLOs align with the campus Undergraduate Learning Outcomes (ULOs) as well as the AAC&U LEAP Initiative.

 1. Describe and/or apply principles and methods that are necessary to understand the physical and natural world.

 2. Compare and contrast relationships within and between human cultures.

 3. Communicate effectively in writing, using conventions appropriate to various contexts and diverse audiences.

 4. Use oral communication to effectively convey meaning to various audiences.

 5. Find, evaluate, and use authoritative and/or scholarly information to comprehend a line of inquiry.

 6. Think critically and analytically about an issue, idea or problem, considering alternative perspectives and re-evaluation of

 7. Apply numerical/mathematical concepts in order to illustrate fundamental concepts within fields of study.